 With his brother, Roy, Walt set up another company and sought to find a distributor for his new film – Alice Comedies – based on the adventures of Alice in Wonderland.

-The Mickey Mouse cartoons with sound tracks became very popular and cemented the growing reputation and strength of Disney Productions.
+The Mickey Mouse cartoons with soundtracks became very popular and cemented the growing reputation and strength of Disney Productions.
 The skill of Walt Disney was to give his cartoons believable real life characteristics.
-They were well drawn and captured the imagination of the audience through his pioneering use of uplifting stories and moral traits.
+They were skillfully depicted and captured the imagination of the audience through his pioneering use of uplifting stories and moral characteristics.

-In 1932, he received his first Academy Award for Best short subject: Cartoons for the three coloured ‘Flowers and Trees’ He also received a special Academy Award for Mickey Mouse.
+In 1932, he received his first Academy Award for the Best Short subject: Cartoons for the three coloured ‘Flowers and Trees’ He also won a special Academy Award for Mickey Mouse.

 “All right.
 I’m corny.
 But I think there’s just about a-hundred-and-forty-million people in this country that are just as corny as I am.”

 Disney always had a great ability to know what the public loved to see.

 After the success of Snow White and the Seven Dwarfs, the studio produced several other successful animations, such as ‘Pinocchio’, ‘Peter Pan’, ‘Bambi’ and ‘The Wind in the Willows’.
 After America’s entry into the Second World War in 1941, this ‘golden age’ of animation faded and the studio struggled as it made unprofitable propaganda films.